 Inexpensive, but packed with beekeeping must-have items including a suit with jacket, veil, and gloves, entrance feeder, hive brush, queen bee catcher, uncapping fork, and J hook.
 Makes a nice starter kit or addition to a seasoned beekeeper's collection.

-No hive is included with this kit, but this won't concern beekeepers who need tools for hives that are already buzzing.
+No hive is included with this kit.
 Suit material is on the thin side.

-A collection essential tools of the trade for beekeeping, including J and L hooks, a smoker, queen bee cage and marking tube, uncapping knife and fork, beehive grip, and bee brush.
+Collects essential tools for beekeeping, including J and L hooks, a smoker, queen bee cage and marking tube, uncapping knife and fork, beehive grip, and bee brush.
 Tools are durable and backed by attentive customer service and a money-back guarantee.

-Tools only, so you'll need to purchase components for a hive if you don't already have an established bee colony.
+Tools only, so you'll need to purchase components for a hive.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.